About the New Hampshire Brewers Association »

 breweries in 2012, my how we’ve grown!

-There are three main license types in NH:
+There are two main license types in NH:

 In 2011 NH became the first state to distinguish the